SpaceXLaunchBot/SpaceXLaunchBot/README.md

 The command prefix can be changed by editing `PREFIX = "!"` in `main.py` to whatever you want

  - `!nextlaunch` - Show info about the next upcoming launch - any user can use this command
+ - `!addchannel` - Add the current channel to the bots launch notification service - any user can use this command
+ - `!removechannel` - Remove the current channel to the bots launch notification service - any user can use this command
  - `!info` - Information about the bot - any user can use this command
  - `!help` - List these commands - any user can use this command